Four issues for Richard Pitino's Gophers entering the Big Ten tournament

 Robbins, a 7-foot junior center, ended the regular season as the first Gophers player to finish as the Big Ten's leader in blocks (2.8) in conference games since Reggie Lynch in 2016-17.

-Kalscheur's recovery timetable was 3-4 weeks after surgery to repair a broken finger on his right shooting hand Feb.
+Kalscheur's recovery timetable was three to four weeks following surgery to repair a broken finger on his right shooting hand Feb.
 19. Pitino hinted there was a small chance his junior co-captain and top perimeter defender could fight his way back, but it didn't sound likely for Wednesday.

 Junior guard Both Gach and Kalscheur were both starters in the backcourt earlier this season, but they've been replaced by freshman Jamal Mashburn Jr. and sophomore Tre' Williams.
-Gach is playing with severe foot pain, but Pitino said he might need offseason surgery.
+Gach is playing with severe foot pain; Pitino said the former Austin High star might need offseason surgery.

 Pitino's predicament